 April: continue Python, Terraform.
 GatsbyJS.
 Apache Airflow.
 Back-up solutions.

-June: Haskell.
+July: Haskell.
 Only use VIM.
 Functional Mindset Month Check out NixOS.
 Functional JS. tmux. do a GatsbyJS site.

 30 Day Challenges

 January: Organize self with new productive tools and come up with motivational organized tactics like this.

 February: Minimalist Game as explained by The Minimalists in their YouTube video.

 March: Whole30.
 No Coffee No Juice.
 Read about what Whole30 is here.

 April: YouTube, Twitter and Reddit purge.
 Same idea as Minimalist Game but for my YouTube subscribed channels and saved videos.

 May: go to gym every morning before work.